 Volunteering anywhere can sometimes be a little confusing as you first get your footing.
 Volunteering at a large, government run facility can be even more so.
 How do you find the right opportunity?
 Who is the contact?
 Where the heck are the time tags stored?
 How do I volunteer before or after the shelter’s business hours?
 And how in the world do I help answer questions for potential adopters when all I know for certain is the dog in 312 is super adorable and gives great wiggle butt?

 For a general overview, we’ve created this handy blog post on what you can do to help shelter dogs.
 It has lots of Austin specific information and resources, kinda like get involved 101 class.
 As far as all those AAC specific logistical questions, ask your friendly volunteer coordinator!
 You’ll have a meeting with them following orientation and should come prepared with stuff you want to know.
 If (when) more questions come up later, touch base and ask them!
-You can also grab another volunteer in one of those bright yellow shirts and they’ll help point you in the right direction!
+You can also grab another volunteer in one of those bright yellow shirts or even email us at firstname.lastname@example.org and we’ll point you in the right direction!
 Once you’re all registered and part of AAC’s volunteer email group, check out the documents section there for lots of info including a flow chart with who to contact for what.
 No question is too big or too small.
 Just ask!

 4. Celebrate the Good Stuff.
 There’s a Lot of it.